spencll/eyEHR/project_proposal.md

 - Determining user flow(s)
   Register as health care provider with invitation code -> sign in as HCP -> see appointment schedule -> see patient info -> can create/submit exam encounter->sign exam encounter
-  Register as patient -> sign in as patient -> see own patient information and exam encounters -> logout
+  Register as patient -> sign in as patient -> see own patient information and exam encounters

 - Setting up the backend and database
   Auth/CRUD routes for patient information/exam encounters